 If you click on the Social traffic in the Channels area, you can get a breakdown of which platforms are providing you with the most web sessions and use this information to make decisions on where your energy should go and which platforms to decrease or increase content.

-If you have an eCommerce site (site where people buy things directly on your site) and you have Google Analytics connected correctly, then you should also be able to see the revenue from each social media platform, if any.
+If you have an eCommerce site (a site where people buy things online directly from your site) and you have Google Analytics connected correctly, then you should also be able to see the revenue from each social media platform, if any.
 Useful!

-final things to log in your monthly report
+Final things to log on your monthly report

 - Posts that performed well and stood out among the pack – critically think about what made this post different than the rest and try to replicate the scenario for future content.